JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 My near term next steps are going to be adding `Desc`riptions and implementing Dagand's data declaration elaboration work, as well as working on trying to formalize termination of Spire's canonical theory.
-We're leaving type-in-type in for now, as I'm
-[comfortable enough](https://github.com/larrytheliquid/leveling-up)
-with universe hierarchies now to add them later (famous last words).
+We're leaving type-in-type in the Haskell code for now, as I'm [comfortable enough](https://github.com/larrytheliquid/leveling-up) with universe hierarchies now to add them later (famous last words).
 That's it for now folks, see you tomorrow with the start of a nice new